 I covered what to eat and what not to eat in this quick video here:

-We also used bitter flavored foods and herbs that stimulate the salivary glands and digestive enzymes, that activate digestion to bring back our taste and smell.
+We also used bitter flavored foods and herbs to stimulate the salivary glands and digestive enzymes, that activate digestion.
+This can help to bring back taste and smell by getting the system back into action and functioning well again.

 Just 5-7 drops on the tongue 5-10 minutes before meals for a few days.
 It’s an extremely bitter tasting herb containing berberine that is anti-bacterial and anti-inflammatory.
-Traditionally, Goldenseal has been used to treat respiratory tract infections, colds, allergies, eye infections, and even cancer.
+Traditionally, Goldenseal was used to treat respiratory tract infections, colds, allergies, eye infections, and even cancer.

 So, if you have lost your sense of smell and taste, start using the wisdom of the ancient practitioners to stimulate your body and get your energy moving again!